nmshd/documentation/_docs_integrate/delete-attributes.md

   "items": [
     {
       "accept": true,
-      "deletionDate": "<date the peer Attribute will be deleted>" }
+      "deletionDate": "<date the received Attribute will be deleted>" }
   ]
 }
 ```

-Now, the [enmeshed Runtime]({% link _docs_explore/61-runtime.md %}) sets the `deletionInfo` of the corresponding peer Attribute of the peer with `deletionStatus` `"ToBeDeleted"` and the specified `deletionDate`.
+Now, the [enmeshed Runtime]({% link _docs_explore/61-runtime.md %}) sets the `deletionInfo` of the corresponding Attribute of the recipient with `deletionStatus` `"ToBeDeleted"` and the specified `deletionDate`.
-The same is done for all predecessors of the peer Attribute.
+The same is done for all predecessors of the received Attribute.
 Then, the appropriate [DeleteAttributeAcceptResponseItem]({% link _docs_integrate/data-model-overview.md %}#deleteattributeacceptresponseitem) is generated and sent back in the [Reponse]({% link _docs_integrate/data-model-overview.md %}#response) to the Sender of the Request.
-There, the `deletionInfo` of the corresponding own Attribute and its predecessors or of the associated [AttributeForwardingDetails]({% link _docs_integrate/data-model-overview.md %}#attributeforwardingdetails) is set with `deletionStatus` `"ToBeDeletedByRecipient"` and the `deletionDate` received in the Response.
+There, the `deletionInfo` of the corresponding emitted Attribute and its predecessors, in case it is an [OwnRelationshipAttribute]({% link _docs_integrate/data-model-overview.md %}#ownrelationshipattribute) and the deletion of the [PeerRelationshipAttribute]({% link _docs_integrate/data-model-overview.md %}#peerrelationshipattribute) was requested from the `peer`, or of the associated [AttributeForwardingDetails]({% link _docs_integrate/data-model-overview.md %}#attributeforwardingdetails) is set with `deletionStatus` `"ToBeDeletedByRecipient"` and the `deletionDate` received in the Response.

 <div style="width: 640px; height: 480px; margin: 10px; position: relative;"><iframe allowfullscreen frameborder="0" style="width:640px; height:480px" src="https://lucid.app/documents/embedded/07f8fea4-6276-4cd2-9c72-607454ddd6d9" id="yq__~4ALaJT5"></iframe></div>

-It is also possible for the peer to reject the DeleteAttributeRequestItem, if its `mustBeAccepted` property is set `false`, or to [reject the Request]({% link _docs_use-cases/use-case-consumption-reject-incoming-request.md %}) for deleting a peer Attribute as a whole, if they have a valid reason for keeping the respective peer Attribute.
+It is also possible for the recipient to reject the DeleteAttributeRequestItem, if its `mustBeAccepted` property is set `false`, or to [reject the Request]({% link _docs_use-cases/use-case-consumption-reject-incoming-request.md %}) for deleting a received Attribute as a whole, if they have a valid reason for keeping the respective received Attribute.
-In this case, the [RejectRequestItemParameters]({% link _docs_integrate/data-model-overview.md %}#rejectrequestitemparameters) must be used and it is advised to provide a `message`, informing the Sender of the Request about the reason not to delete the peer Attribute.
+In this case, the [RejectRequestItemParameters]({% link _docs_integrate/data-model-overview.md %}#rejectrequestitemparameters) must be used and it is advised to provide a `message`, informing the Sender of the Request about the reason not to delete the received Attribute.
-Receiving the Response with the [RejectResponseItem]({% link _docs_integrate/data-model-overview.md %}#rejectresponseitem), the own Attribute of the `owner` or the associated [AttributeForwardingDetails]({% link _docs_integrate/data-model-overview.md %}#attributeforwardingdetails) are given `"DeletionRequestRejected"` as `deletionStatus` and the receiving time is stored in the property `deletionDate`.
+Receiving the Response with the [RejectResponseItem]({% link _docs_integrate/data-model-overview.md %}#rejectresponseitem), the emitted Attribute of the Sender, in case it is an [OwnRelationshipAttribute]({% link _docs_integrate/data-model-overview.md %}#ownrelationshipattribute) and the deletion of the [PeerRelationshipAttribute]({% link _docs_integrate/data-model-overview.md %}#peerrelationshipattribute) was requested from the `peer`, or the associated [AttributeForwardingDetails]({% link _docs_integrate/data-model-overview.md %}#attributeforwardingdetails) are given `"DeletionRequestRejected"` as `deletionStatus` and the receiving time is stored in the property `deletionDate`.
 {: .notice--info}

 ## Delete received Attributes